 - L4.4 Subject to subclause L4.1the notification of an officer's excess status may only be given when the consultation required under clause L3 and the consultation required under subclause L4.2 has taken place.
-Following such consultation, where the Chief Executive is aware that an officer is excess, the Chief Executive must advise the officer in writing. - L4.5 An excess officer is subject to the redeployment provisions in subclause L4.6. - L4.6 An excess officer who is offered a voluntary redundancy, but who does not accept the offer, is entitled to a 7 month retention period in accordance with paragraph L6.10.3.
+Following such consultation, where the head of service is aware that an officer is excess, the head of service must advise the officer in writing. - L4.5 An excess officer is subject to the redeployment provisions in subclause L4.6. - L4.6 An excess officer who is offered a voluntary redundancy, but who does not accept the offer, is entitled to a 7 month retention period in accordance with paragraph L6.10.3.